For Immediate Release

 - Assessment services wages and materials expenditures budgets were consolidated with the contracted services' budget to include provision for present contract services arrangements.

-- Fire and Emergency Services contracted services includes a $100,000 project allocation to explore the feasibility of potential next steps and options for a more formalized regional governance framework concerning the provision of Fire and Emergency Services for the MDOT, Town of Vauxhall and Village of Barnwell.
+- Fire and Emergency Services contracted services includes a $100,000 project allocation to explore the feasibility of potential next steps and options for a more formalized regional governance framework concerning the provision of Fire and Emergency Services for the MDT, Town of Vauxhall and Village of Barnwell.

 - Public Works capitalized construction of $1,288,230 in transfers to capital expenditures for the capitalized costs of construction removed from the 2021 budget to reflect reduced heavy road construction activities.